The West Wing, Capheaton

 Separate stair leading down to the inner hall.

 Large outside courtyard leading into the gardens of the wider estate.
-There is outside seating and a charcoal BBQ.
+There is outside seating and a charcoal barbecue.
 Guests have use of a croquet set (stored inside the property when not already set up on the lawn) and access to the tennis court, on request.

 For guests interested in gardening, a tour can be arranged with Jane Armstrong, the estate's talented Head Gardener, who will explain all that is going on in the greenhouses, borders and vegetable beds.
 Jane can also supply homegrown vegetable packs, on request.